bifferos/bb/tiny/README.txt

-Modifications busybox and linux that allow really tiny systems on the Bifferboard.
+Modifications busybox and linux that allow really tiny systems on the Bifferboard, a device with 1MB flash and 32MB DRAM.

-Assume buildroot system is already present and built into ../buildroot.
+Assume toolchain already present and built into:
-This is needed for the toolchain.
+/home/biff/bb/buildroot/buildroot-2011.11/output/host/usr/bin